Right to Buy Mortgages

 The Right to Buy scheme was introduced to allow tenants the ability to own the home they live in.
 Its design did not enable the property to be rented.
 Therefore, only residential mortgages are available when you look to purchase.

 Not many lenders will permit this, as the Right to Buy discount may need to be paid back in part or in full if you sell the property.
-Although, during the clawback period, there are usually some who will consider it.
-Strict terms will apply so you’ll need to check this all out prior to making any plans.
+Although, during the clawback period, there are usually some lenders who will consider it.
+Strict terms will apply so you’ll need to check this all prior to making any plans.

 Yes, you can remortgage your Right to Buy property.
 Essentially, lenders consider this in the same way as any other mortgage application.
 The main exception to the rule is that the discount clawback period still needs to be taken into consideration.

 When taking out a mortgage for Right to Buy you do not need to have a deposit.
 Many Right to Buy mortgage lenders will accept the discount provided instead.
-This is not the case for all lenders however, so you may find you may still need to contribute some towards the purchase.
+This is not the case for all lenders, however, so you may find you still need to contribute some towards the purchase.

 Contact us